 If your student tests positive for Covid: Please see the following CDPHE website for guidance on isolation, covid19.colorado.gov/isolation.
 You can visit this link or contact their medical providers to establish when they can return to school/work.

 Please read this guidance from CDPHE for further information.

 Many students are diagnosed with potentially life-threatening food allergies.
 Any time food is brought into the school, please label it with all ingredients.

 Stargate Medication Procedures and Required Forms

-- Controlled prescription medications will counted and signed in and out of the clinic.
+Controlled prescription medications will be counted and signed in and out of the clinic.

 All students must submit a completed Certificate of Immunization or Exemption upon enrollment at Stargate.
 Parents with bona fide medical or religious objections may request exemption to school immunization requirements.
 In the event of disease outbreak, Stargate and/or the State Department of Health may enact a quarantine, in which case the non-immunized child may be subject to exclusion from school.

 Stargate works to ensure a learning environment for students with diabetes that is consistent with individual student needs as well as state and nationally recognized standards of practice.
 A student with diabetes may have an IEP, a Section 504 Plan, and/or a Health Care plan that addresses student needs.